Image

 First, second, and third place will be awarded in each category.
 Placement will be decided by a panel of judges.
 Judges may also choose to award Honorable Mentions.
 Names and school affiliation will not be revealed to the judges during the process.
 Essays will be judged based on content, originality, and creativity.

-Grade category winners will receive the following scholarships:
+Winners in each grade band will receive the following scholarships:

 1st Place: $500